 And let me tell you, during the past cold dreary winter months, it has been a favourite remedy.
 Just a few drops on the tongue or a splash in sparkly water brings a little sweet spring sunshine into my step!
 The blossoms, however, are so beloved by bees and hummingbirds, I harvest very sparingly.
 Which makes my elixir stores precious indeed!
 But now, with the blossoms in a riot of bloom, it’s time to replenish my supply.

 I’ve already started by infusing some of the blossoms in vodka and others in honey.
 I also placed a handful in a ceremonial glass bowl outside in the warm afternoon sun to capture their essence.
 Flowering Currant Essence is generally used to give those who have lost heart the energy and courage to keep on going.
-According to Tree Bottom Farm Red Flowering Currant lifts seasonal blues and “helps us release fears that prevent us from taking joy in life.”
+According to Tree Frog Farm Red Flowering Currant lifts seasonal blues and “helps us release fears that prevent us from taking joy in life.”
 Sounds good to me!

 Later I will combine the finished extract, honey and flower essence together.
 This blossom elixir is lovely all on its own, but in the summer I add a few of the dusky berries.
 Though not commonly consumed, the berries are completely edible and were eaten raw, dried boiled and stewed by many of our Pacific Northwest Indigenous peoples.
 While their flavour is mild as currants go, they nonetheless brought a delicious layer of dark fruity flavour and colour to the final concoction.